 The Verde River is one of two federally designated Wild and Scenic Rivers in Arizona.
 The Wild and Scenic Rivers Act designated the Verde River for study in 1978 before being officially designated in 1984.
 To be designated, a river must possess “outstandingly remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural or other similar values” (Wild and Scenic Rivers Act, 1968).
 Maintaining these values along the Verde are required because of this designation.
 Riparian forests along the Verde contribute to all the values listed in the Wild and Scenic Rivers Act.
 Therefore, maintaining and regenerating Fremont cottonwoods (Populus fremontii) along the Verde is crucial to sustaining its remarkable values.

 Fremont cottonwood (Populus fremontii) and Goodding’s willow (Salix gooddingii) are major components of riparian forests along the Verde River.
-Tree diversity is low in Verde River riparian forests with Fremont’s cottonwood being the dominant species.
+Tree diversity is low in Verde River riparian forests with Fremont cottonwood being the dominant species.
 However, age class structure is usually very diverse.
 Stands of Fremont cottonwood and Goodding’s willow often occur in spatially separate, but same age cohorts with younger stands closer to the active channel and older stands extending up to 200 meters away (Stromberg, 1993).

 The reproductive ecology of cottonwood and willow influences how and when they regenerate.
 These trees are pioneer species, meaning they rely on disturbance and large amounts of seeds for sexual establishment.
 Both species produce large amounts (up to 25 million on mature trees) of seeds each spring.
 The seeds are small and have “tufts'' that are designed for long distance wind and water dispersal.
 Seeds are released in early spring as winter floods recede (Stromberg , 1993).
 This allows the seeds to be deposited on bare, moist mineral soil created by high winter flows.
 Regeneration of Fremont cottonwood and Goodding willow are not consistent in Arizona.
 A study in Southern Arizona showed that regeneration occurred only about every decade and was dependent on strong winter floods to scour vegetation and deposit fine alluvial soils (Cooper et al. 1999; Stromberg, 1997).